 Life should not be a journey to the grave with the intention of arriving safely in a pretty and well-preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
 What a Ride!”

 Personal communication with Elizabeth White, Arlene Blum, Cleo Dymott, Sherry Walton, and Ron Zuber.

-Written contributions from Betsy Rogers, Shiyin Siou, Ron Zuber, Melinda Liu, and Cleo Dymott.
+Written contributions from Betsy Rogers, Shiyin Siou, Ron Zuber, Melinda Liu, Cleo Dymott, and Heather Huyck.

 Arlene Blum, “Denali Damsels.”